 We took our son to college two weeks ago, and as we moved him in, I busied myself with unpacking, room setup and a bulletin board we had to go get.
 Surely this busyness and total distraction would make it all easier, right?
 Yet inside I knew that this hot August day was a lot bigger than a bulletin board.
 One chapter was closing while another opened.

-You see, I’m a career girl and always have been.
-Work has always been an important part of my life, so I thought (and friends told me), You have your career—you are so busy with clients and your business—it will be easier for you.
+I’m a career girl and always have been.
+Work has been an important part of my life, so I thought (and friends told me), You have your career—you are so busy with clients and your business.
+It will be easier for you.

 All true—except my theories on how busyness makes it so much easier were off base.
 Adapting to change has more to do with who we are than what we do.